 Cost, of course, is always an important consideration.
 A modern, unified planning solution should offer industry-leading flexibility and scalability with pre-built solutions that provides a faster time-to-value and allows organizations to think big, start small, and deliver quickly.
 Be sure to also consider any additional hardware investments for legacy solutions and one-time upgrade costs so your organization doesn’t have to forego leveraging the benefits of innovation to increase flexibility and agility and embrace the FP&A evolution to xP&A.

-Read the complete whitepaper, “Why you simply can’t delay your TM1 upgrade any longer…” to get the full list of key considerations, questions, and comparisons every organization needs to know to leverage the benefits of innovation without being weighed down by legacy baggage.
+Read the complete whitepaper, “How to Move Outdated, Fragmented Tools to a New Era of Unified Planning” to get the full list of key considerations, questions, and comparisons every organization needs to know to leverage the benefits of innovation without being weighed down by legacy baggage.

-Join our webinar coming up on December 10, 2020 at 4pm CET / 10am ET for a more in-depth discussion on what end-of-support means for some legacy solutions, how you can avoid costly upgrades, and how to extract increased business value from a modern EPM solution.
+Watch a rerun of our webinar from December 10, 2020 for a more in-depth discussion on what end-of-support means for some legacy solutions, how you can avoid costly upgrades, and how to extract increased business value from a modern EPM solution.